GenericMappingTools/gmt/doc/rst/source/filter1d.rst

 occurs when the input time series are equally spaced and have no gaps or outliers and the special options are not needed. **filter1d** has options **-L**, **-Q**, and **-S** for unevenly sampled data with gaps.
+For spatial series there is an option to compute along-track distances and use that as the independent variable for filtering.

 Required Arguments
 ------------------